bailey27/cppcryptfs/README.md

 This setting is not enabled in either the Default or Recommended settings.

+**Never save history**

+This setting prevents cppcryptfs from saving any values in the Windows registry except the values described on this page.
+E.g. it will prevent the saving of paths in the history and from saving passwords even if saved passwords has been enabled.

+When this setting is checked, all values stored by cppcryptfs in the Windows registry will be deleted except for the settings described on this page *except* for saved passwords.
+However, no new passwords will be saved while this setting is in effect.

+To delete saved passwords, you must un-check the "save passwords" setting.

+This setting is not enabled in either the Default or Recommended settings.

 **Defaults and Recommended**

 Currently, the default and recommended settings are the same.